 After over 3 years of full-time travel, I’m now onto my second set of long pants.

-On warmer days, I wear khaki-colored Prana Tess Shorts.
-They sit perfectly and are stain-resistent.
+On warmer days, I wear khaki-coloured Prana Tess Shorts.
+They sit perfectly and are stain-resistant.
 And again, after 3+ years, they’re still going strong.

 I also use Lorna Jane Studio Active Pants when I’m at home.
-I’ve had them for about 5 years and used them to paint Tirohanga Lodge in Queenstown, so there are paint spatters all over them.
-Plus they are starting to wear thin in some places, so I’m going to (have to) replace them soon.
+I’ve had them for 5 years now.
+They are starting to wear thin in some places, so I’m going to (have to) replace them soon.

 I just love the empire style shape, and even after almost 8 years, it’s still going strong.
 It’s perfect for a date night, and I even wore it at a friend’s wedding.
 It’s super versatile.
 So, if you have a similar dress that you just love there is no reason not to add it to your carry-on wardrobe.
 Just make sure it doesn’t wrinkle easily.

 I always travel with a swimsuit.
 I had a different one initially (a black one).
 I even had two at some stage: the black one and my current one.
 But one fine day, I hung my black bikini on the back ladder of the campervan in New Zealand to dry, and I forgot to take it when I drove off.
 Oh, well… I hope it didn’t cause a traffic accident.